Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 Lastly I checked that the entire app worked before doing a final push to heroku, making sure that my environment variables were correctly input into the heroku dashboard for the app and that debug was set to false so that the app was secure.

 I created a favicon for my app, using a freefavicom creator and had a go at creating a user profile and having it linked to my orders database but unfortunately I ran out of time to complete this part of the app.

+I revisited my project later on in response to feedback from CI and decided to restyle it using bootstrap 4.
+I changed my navbar to dark and also choose a new image for my about us page.
+As the website is aimed at parents of pupils, I decided to give it a more formal feel so the look of the website was deliberately kept clean and simple so that users could easily navigate through it.
+I went through all the apps in my project adding in comments as advised by CI and in the navbar I moved my search button so that rather than it showing at the top of each page, it was now incorporated into the navbar.

 I had created my wireframes earlier and was working from these when creating my app, but decided to add them in to a folder called wireframes at the top level of my app.